irsbugs/cmrt/Who can Log in V2.md

 Ventraip provide a Webmail service.
 This is used by CMRT officials to receive emails sent to the account they are responsible for operating.
 These include:

 * President CMRT - president@cmrailtrail.org.au - Currently: Janice and Geoff
+* Vice President CMRT - vicepresident@cmrailtrail.org.au - Currently Geoff
 * Treasurer CMRT - treasurer@cmrailtrail.org.au - Currently: Des
 * Secretary CMRT - secretary@cmrailtrail.org.au - Currently: Maureen.
 * Committee CMRT - committee@cmrailtrail.org.au - Currently: Steve F., Ken, Greg, Steve H. and Kate.

 * Admin CMRT - admin@cmrailtrail.org.au - Current IT Support Admistrator(s).
-Currently: Ken, Wayne, Castlemaine IT company?, Ian.
+Currently: Ken, Castlemaine IT company?, Ian.

 If there is a change in the person that performs any of the above roles, then the login details and the email account is passed to the replacement person.